 There are two paths to becoming a doctor: allopathic medicine, which leads to an M.D. (medical doctor), or osteopathic medicine, which leads to a D.O. (doctor of osteopathic medicine).

-To learn more about pursuing a career in allopathic medicine, see the Association of American Medical Colleges site, www.AspiringDocs.org.
+To learn more about pursuing a career in allopathic medicine, see the Association of American Medical Colleges (AAMC) site, www.AspiringDocs.org.
 To find accredited osteopathic medical schools, see the American Association of Colleges of Osteopathic Medicine website.
-The American Osteopathic Association includes an updated map of useful information spanning the globe about International Practice Rights for Osteopathic Physicians.
+The American Osteopathic Association includes an updated global map detailing the International Practice Rights for Osteopathic Physicians.

 The American Medical Association (AMA) and the American Osteopathic Association (AOA) also have helpful guidelines for anyone considering a medical career.
 Whether you opt to become an allopathic or osteopathic physician, you must take the Medical College Admission Test (MCAT) before applying to any med school program.

-For a fascinating glimpse into the real-life experiences of seven doctors, see NOVA Online's special feature, "Survivor M.D."
+For a fascinating glimpse into the real-life experiences of seven doctors, see NOVA Online's special feature, "Doctors’ Diaries."

 Note: The cost of earning a degree in medicine is high, but different avenues are available for funding your education.
-For more information, see the Find Funding section of this Website, and/or check out the Association of American Medical Colleges' Financial Information, Resources, Services and Tools (FIRST) for Students webpage.
+The Association of American Medical Colleges also offers resources on its Financial Information, Resources, Services and Tools (FIRST) webpage.

 Disaster Medical Specialist